Creating and Running a Zend Framework (Laminas) Project in ServBay

 37

-38Note: This is a manual script for demonstration.
-In real projects, you would manage your schema using Laminas Migrations.
+38Note: This is a manually executed script example.
+In production, you would use Laminas Migrations to manage database schema versions.

-Run this script using the PHP CLI (ensure you’re in the project root or know the script’s path):
+Run this script via PHP CLI in your terminal (from the project root or where the script is located):

 bashphp create_users_table.php